michael-collins/3d-learning-materials/practice/maya-3d-modeling-and-rendering-iteration.md

 - RenderMan: [Getting started with RenderMan for Maya](https://www.lynda.com/Renderman-tutorials/Welcome/442861/461592-4.html)

 ### Steps to completion
 1. Obtain feedback for your submission for the 3D rendering assignment.
-Your instructor will provide feedback virtually if you are unable to obtain other feedback.
+Your instructor will provide feedback virtually in the event that you are unable to obtain other feedback.
 2. Iterate on your work from the last assignment and submit a new image based on feedback and your own judgment.
 ### Deliverables
 1. Upload an openEXR image or called  ```USERID-lamp-render-iteration.exr``` to Canvas.